 Q: How does one make classification of various industries under the label creative industries?

 A: To be an architect, you need to be a dancer, to be a dancer, you need to be sculptor, to be sculptor, you must know music, which is further connected with poetry.
 So all this in some way is connected and when it comes to legacy enterprises they are also interconnected.
 So there’s no linear way of defining creative industries, it encompasses a broad spectrum of creativity that others want to share, that’s why the name creative and culture industry.

 Q – In your opinion how heritage industry functions from both economic (financial income) and cultural perspective (creating a cultural memory)?

-Q – If India is coming up with a creative economy in near future, what would be your suggestions/contributions to that?
+Q – If India is coming up with a creative economy in the near future, what would be your suggestions/contributions to that?

-A – For this we first need to understand what creativity has meant to us.
+A – For this, we first need to understand what creativity has meant to us.
 In this millennia we have ignored the most creative protagonist and stakeholders who are living at every corner of this country.
-But we do not understand them or the way they can create asset through their creativity for culture industry.
+But we do not understand them or the way they can create asset through their creativity for the culture industry.
 The first task is to be able to map them.
 My own contribution would be like a drop in an ocean.
-Since I have been working for last 50 years into this industry, to return something to it would require 10 more life periods.
-For me it is clear, I want to help students doing something in creativity industry so that they may not face the same difficulty I had to face.
+Since I have been working for the last 50 years into this industry, to return something to it would require 10 more life periods.
+For me it is clear, I want to help students doing something in the creative industry so that they may not face the same difficulty I had to face.